autopkg/autopkg/CONTRIBUTING.md

 All code that is contributed to AutoPkg must match these style requirements.
 These requirements are enforced by [pre-commit](https://pre-commit.com).

-## Use relocatable-python to safely build 3
+## Use relocatable-python to safely build a Python 3 framework

 We recommend using Greg Neagle's [Relocatable Python](https://github.com/gregneagle/relocatable-python) to build a custom Python 3 framework with the included [requirements.txt](https://github.com/autopkg/autopkg/blob/master/requirements.txt).